AV-98-Ingram/LeetCodeSolutions/Feb/Readme.md

 **1275-Find_winner_on_a_tic_tac_toe_game**
 - Remember the design tic-tac-toe? count each row, column and diagnal separately.

+**1291-Sequential_digits**
+- be careful with termination: last digit as well as the number of digits cannot go beyond 9

 **1344-Angle_between_hands_of_a_clock**
 - Be careful!
 The hour hand is not pointing at 1 at time "1:30" but at